 Storm Eta leaves 150 dead or missing in Guatemala

-GUATEMALA CITY, Guatemala (AFP)— About 150 people have either died or remain unaccounted for in Guatemala due to mudslides caused by powerful storm Eta, which buried an entire village, President Alejandro Giammattei said Friday.
+GUATEMALA CITY, Guatemala (AFP) — About 150 people have either died or remain unaccounted for in Guatemala due to mudslides caused by powerful Tropical Storm Eta, which buried an entire village, President Alejandro Giammattei said yesterday.

-He said a preliminary report from the unit indicated that "150 homes have been buried with 100 people dead."
+The president indicated that a preliminary report from the unit indicated that “150 homes have been buried with 100 people dead”.

 “We've calculated that between deaths and those missing, the unofficial figures show around 150 dead,” said Giammattei.

-He said the situation in Queja was "critical" with heavy rain continuing to fall and provoking new mudslides, while roads are still blocked.
+He said the situation in Queja was “critical” with heavy rain continuing and provoking new mudslides, while roads are still blocked.

 Giammattei said there were several refuges in the area because some villages are cut off and lacking food and water.